jdomizz/hydra-element/README.md

 npm install hydra-element
 ```

-Once you’ve done that, import the custom element in your javascript module.
+Once you’ve done that, import the custom element in your JavaScript module.

 ```js
 import "hydra-element"